nuhptr/vue-academind/readme.md

-# Learn Vue From Udemy
+# Vue From Udemy

-Learn Vue from basics to advanced concepts by creating 4 awesome interactive web apps
+Vue from basics to advanced concepts by creating 4 awesome interactive web apps, also in script setup and composition API.

 ![Vue Image](https://github.com/nuhptr/vuejs-udemy/assets/50306963/f52d3f99-669b-4bf1-89a4-2ae4e1b39e87)